Author Archives: eejm

 Jeanne de Tramcourt, Wilhelm’s longtime partner.
 Photo credit: polarbearstale.blogspot.com

 Jeanne was killed in a car accident near Stjärnhov in 1952 when the couple was on their way to visit Wilhelm’s son Lennart.
-The snowy weather and icy road conditions were determined as the cause of the accident.
+The snowy weather and icy road conditions were determined to have caused the accident.
 However, Wilhelm, the driver, was heartbroken and blamed himself until the end of his life.

-Like his grandfather Oscar, Wilhelm was a poet and wrote more than forty books between 1912 and his death.
-His 1955 book of poetry entitled Verklighetens Skuggbilder (The Shadow Images) reflects the pain and desperation Wilhelm felt after Jeanne’s death.
+Like his grandfather King Oscar II of Sweden, Wilhelm was a poet, and wrote more than forty books between 1912 and his death.
+His 1955 book of poetry entitled Verklighetens Skuggbilder (The Shadow Images) reflects Wilhelm’s pain and desperation after Jeanne’s death.
 Wilhelm also produced several short films and authored numerous travel books, visiting Central America, Central Africa, and Thailand to conduct research for his works.

 Wilhelm died of a heart attack at Stenhammar Palace in Flen, Sweden on June 5, 1965, twelve days before his 81st birthday.
 Unusual for a Swedish prince, he was not buried at the traditional Swedish royal burial sites but in the parish cemetery in Flen, Sweden.